WPS navigating our customers through difficult times

 Finally there appears to be some light at the end of the tunnel in the UK with more than 50 million having received Covid vaccines with many having had their 2nd jab.

 As the economy starts to pick up this summer, every hope is we can return to some normality very soon.
-What hasn’t been normal is the sheer size of impact the pandemic has brought to many commodities and global markets.
-Extended lead-times and volatile cost have affected nearly everything manufactured at some point and is still on-going.
+What hasn’t been normal is the sheer size of impact the pandemic has brought too many commodities and global markets.
+Extended lead-times and volatile cost have affected nearly everything manufactured at some point and is still ongoing.

 From a WPS perspective, shipping containers, plastics, cardboard through too many components manufacturers have resulted in shortages and lengthy lead-times never seen before surpassing any previous period of allocation whilst expediting has a heightened importance keeping a tab on what’s coming in and what’s slipping out to ensure production can maintain good productivity.